joshurtree/jobhunter/INSTALL.md

 https://cran.r-project.org/mirrors.html

-Then from the command line type
+Then from within the R shell run the command

+install.packages('XML', 'parallel', 'shiny')

+To run the program run the command

-R -e "install-packages('parallel', 'shiny')
+R -e "shiny::runApp('install_dir')"

+or from within the R shell

+shiny::runApp('install_dir')

-In the directory where the Job Hunter files have been extracted run the command
+Where install_dir is the directory where the Job Hunter files have been extracted

-R -e "shiny::runApp('.')"